TriplyDB/Documentation/docs/triplydb-js/index.md

 Returns an iterator with the queries that belong to the account.

+#### Examples

-The following example prints the names of the queries that belong to the Triply account:
+The following example prints the names of the queries that belong to the account called `Triply`:

 ```typescript
 const account = await client.getAccount("Triply")